-THE GOOD IMMIGRANT USA is a collection of twenty personal essays by writers and personalities of colour exploring race and identity, a follow up to the British Book Award nominated and crowdfunded publishing phenomenon, THE GOOD IMMIGRANT.
+The Good Immigrant USA is a collection of twenty personal essays by writers and personalities exploring race, identity and culture, a follow up to the British Book Award nominated and crowdfunded publishing phenomenon, The Good Immigrant.

 'The you-gotta-read-this anthology' Stylist

 'This collection showcases the joy, empathy and fierceness needed to adopt the country as one's own' Publishers Weekly

 An urgent collection of essays exploring what it's like to be othered in an increasingly divided America.